Using Custom Java Home Locations

 Modifying Service Java Home

-- Open the Cloudera Manager Admin Console, click any service that fails to start because the JDK location is misconfigured, and click Configuration.
+- Open the Cloudera Manager Admin Console.
+In the Home page, click the service that fails to start because the JDK location is misconfigured.

 - Add the custom Java home environment property, for example, JAVA_HOME=/opt/java/jdk6, to the service's environment safety valve.